Metropolitan Courthouse, 0.16% BAC, 3-month DUI Program

 Lastly, after less than fifteen minutes of observation, the officer asked our client to submit to a preliminary alcohol screening (PAS) test.
 Our client did so and his breath alcohol content was measured at 0.16% twice.
 He was promptly then arrested.

 At the CHP station off Figueroa, in Torrance, our client then submitted to a further breath test on the Datamaster machine.
 His breath alcohol content was measured at 0.13% twice.

-After an evening at the police station, our client was released after signing a promise to appear in court at the Metropolitan Court in about two months.
+After an evening at the police station, our client was released upon signing a promise to appear in court at the Metropolitan Court in about two months.

 Panicked, he went on the Internet and found Greg Hill & Associates.
 He interviewed four of five attorneys before meeting with Greg Hill and hired Greg after talking to him on the phone.
 He then met with Greg in his office.

 Greg next explained how lane straddling must be over a significant distance as well and discussed U.S. v.
-Colin, wherein an officer’s traffic stop for lane straddling was found improper even though the officer observed this for a quarter mile.
+Colin (9th Cir., 2002) 314 F. 3d 439, wherein an officer’s traffic stop for lane straddling was found improper even though the officer observed this for a quarter mile.
 Greg explained that the MVARS tape (“dash cam”) for the traffic stop would show whether the lane straddling exceeded a quarter mile.